akiirui/mpv-handler/README.md

 This build include `mpv` and `youtube-dl` both, and have a script to update these.

+After install this build, remember run `update.bat` to update `mpv` and download latest `youtube-dl`.

 ### Linux

 1. Install package [mpv-handler-git](https://aur.archlinux.org/packages/mpv-handler-git/) <sup>AUR</sup>